RezaPradikta/Pandas_Exercise/README.md

 # Pandas_Exercise
-pandas. pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 # Overview
 Here are exercise for pandas python: